ezra-obiwale/DSSkeleton/README.md

 SETUP
 ======

-1. Install DScribeSkeleton to your server.
+1. Install DSSkeleton to your server.
 2. Open the directory in your terminal and run the following commands to install required files. composer.phar self-update composer.phar update
-3. Change the permission for the DScribeSkeleton/public directory to 0777 (e.g. chmod 0777 PATH/TO/DScribeSkeleton/public).
+3. Change the permission for the DSSkeleton/public directory to 0777 (e.g. chmod 0777 PATH/TO/DSSkeleton/public).

 That's all.

-You can now open DScribeSkeleton from your browser.
+You can now open DSSkeleton from your browser.

 Cheers.